mnlipp/VM-Operator/controller.md

 ```

 The disk will be available as "/dev/*name*-disk" in the VM,
-using .volumeClaimTemplate.metadata.name for *name*.
-If
+using the string from `.volumeClaimTemplate.metadata.name` as *name*.
-no name is defined in the metadata, then "/dev/*name*-disk"
+If no name is defined in the metadata, then "/dev/disk-*n*"
 is used instead, with *n* being the index of the disk
 definition in the list of disks.

+Apart from appending "-disk" to the name (or generating the name) the
-The PVC is generated as part of the stateful set that controls
+`volumeClaimTemplate` is simply copied into the stateful set definition
+for the VM (with some additional labels, see below).
+The controller
-the pod with the VM.
-As the controller for stateful sets appends the
-stateful set's name to the contained PVCs, you'll eventually
+for stateful sets appends the started pod's name to the name of the
+volume claim templates when it creates the PVCs.
+Therefore you'll
-find the PVC as "*name*-disk-*vmName*" (or "disk-*n*-*vmName*"
+eventually find the PVCs as "*name*-disk-*vmName*-0"
-in the Kubernetes resources.
+(or "disk-*n*-*vmName*-0").

+PVCs generated from stateful set definitions are considered "precious"
+and never removed automatically.
+This behavior fits perfectly for VMs.
+Usually, you do not want the disks to be removed automatically when
+you (maybe accidentally) remove the CR for the VM.
+To simplify the lookup
+for an eventual (manual) removal, all PVCs are labeled with
+"app.kubernetes.io/name: vm-runner", "app.kubernetes.io/instance: *vmName*",
+and "app.kubernetes.io/managed-by: vm-operator".

 ## Further reading